MSc Social Work ResearchFind a programme

 - or an upper second-class honours degree (or equivalent) in any subject and a master's degree in social work;

 - or a professional qualification in social work and relevant professional or voluntary experience.
-Also required is a personal statement that evidences your ability to benefit from the programme.

 A professional social work qualification is not a requirement for admission to the programme.